-In our system, multiple HDMs for the same character can easily be created by using techniques described in [26] and [6] or simply by altering a duplicate of the original HDM.
+In our system, multiple HDMs for the same character can easily be created by using techniques described in [10] and [15] or simply by altering a duplicate of the original HDM.
 Each HDM corresponds to a specific view of the character.
 Consequently, a collection of HDMs for the same character forms the main set of entries of an electronic model sheet for that character and, in effect, substitutes for a true 3D model.
-Using model sheets like this is usually referred to as 2++Dmodelling - not 2D but not really 3D either.
-A collection of HDMs essentially reintroduces some 3D information to the 2D drawings (see Figure 10).
-Besides brush strokes, other elements can be part of a HDM having its own place in the hierarchy.
-For example, if lighting and texturing needs to be altered systematically this can be done by adding another layer and managing that layer to provide the desired effect.
-This will be exemplified by a step by step overview of building up a Carte à Gratter Noire version making use of masks and lighting effects.
-To start the drawing, an area is filled with white strokes (Figure 11(a)).
-Next, invisibility masks (b) are added to ensure the correctness of the silhouettes.
-These masks are built up from vectors, without any texture association.
-Each of these masks will also have its own time line and its independent place in the hierarchy tree.
-Similar to traditional animation the animator does need to care herself/himself about lighting and shadowing effects by applying the correct densities to create the desired dark and light regions.
-In this case the animator added some extra layers (c) to obtain a hazy effect (d).
-These 'hazy layers' separate the different parts and give them a feeling of depth.
+Using model sheets like this is usually referred to as 2++D modelling - not 2D but not really 3D either.
+A collection of HDMs essentially reintroduces some 3D information to the 2D drawings (see Figure 11).

-Fig. 10.
-Three HDMs each depicting a specific view of the same character.
+Figure 11 Three HDMs each depicting a specific view of the same character.